gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

     ![Screenshot of a Facebook Message Notification](/images/notification-screenshots/desktop/facebook-message.png)

     It has information on the user who sent the message, the message content and the users profile photo, making the notification more relevant to the user.

+## Browsers and Features

+At the time of writing there is a pretty big disparity between Chrome and Firefox in terms of feature support for notifications.

+Luckily, you can feature detect support for notification features by looking at the notification prototype.

+Let's say we wanted to know if a notification has support action buttons, we'd do the following:

+    if ('actions' in Notification.prototype) {
+      // Action buttons are supported.
+    } else {
+      // Action buttons are NOT supported.
+    }

+With this, we could change the notification we display to our users.

+For other parameters you pass in to `showNotification`, just do the same as above, replacing 'actions' with the desired parameter names.